 The world was set up to require kids to give their turtle commands (move forward, turn, climb, etc.) in the correct order.

 Through trial and error, fixing mistakes, and amid whispers of, “I gotta think like this turtle,” and, “how does this guy wanna move,” the children made it through tunnels, over rivers, and to the goal.

 Next, we moved on to the "programming" part of Turtle Programming.

-By lining up the buttons from the upper-right into the left-side grid, turtles can be sent various commands which are followed in order.
+By lining up the buttons from the upper-right into the grid on the left, kids can send commands to the turtles which it follows in order.

 Instead of pressing buttons one at a time on the remote, now the computer can “press the buttons” itself.
 With a simple combination of commands, “move forward one space, place a block underfoot, and repeat,” they bridged rivers and pushed on into the world.